sunnybhambhani/helmister/README.md

 - In some of the air-gapped environments it is sometimes a bit difficult to use the tools/utilities available because moving things inside an air-gapped environment is a challenge.
 - Some of the environments are so secure that one may need to follow a whole process of getting all the security clearances and approval before using a tool/utility, which is all together a nightmare.
 - I chose bash, the reason being it is pretty common among engineers and it is easily understandable.
+- The source code can be found here: <https://github.com/sunnybhambhani/helmister>
-- Plus I chose to have the script/utility source code open so that anyone can copy it, and tweak it based on their requirements.
+- You can copy it, and tweak it based on your requirements.

 Usage
 --------------------------